Eastern Zhejiang Canal: History

-During the Yuan and Ming Dynasties, the governmental repair works and preservation of the Eastern Zhejiang Canal were still ongoing, which retained its navigability, though it was not as prosperous as in the Southern Song Dynasty.
-In the Ming Dynasty, the natural environment in the Eastern Zhejiang changed.
+During the Yuan and Ming dynasties, the governmental repair works and preservation of the Eastern Zhejiang Canal were still ongoing, which retained its navigability, though it was not as prosperous as in the Southern Song dynasty.
+In the Ming dynasty, the natural environment in the Eastern Zhejiang changed.
 Qianqing River, previously an obstruction to the Eastern Zhejiang Canal, was blocked, and its north and south weirs were dismantled so there was no obstruction to the channel between Xiaoshan and Cao'e.
 With the construction of seawalls and the formation of tidal flats in Zhejiang, a water system with lakes densely covering the regions along the canal was developed.
-In the Qing Dynasty, the Eastern Zhejiang Canal gradually lessened in importance; many courier stations along the canal were removed or combined with other stations.
-According to the records of Huang Zongxi, there were only dozens of larger-scale vessels serving the Eastern Zhejiang Canal in Qing Dynasty, not comparable to the hundreds of vessels in the Southern Song Dynasty.
-Particularly in the late Qing Dynasty, with the emergence of steamships and the Xiaoshan-Ningbo Railway, the Eastern Zhejiang Canal was gradually replaced.
-After the Communist Party of China was founded, the Eastern Zhejiang Canal was renovated several times.
+In the Qing dynasty, the Eastern Zhejiang Canal gradually lessened in importance; many courier stations along the canal were removed or combined with other stations.
+According to the records of Huang Zongxi, there were only dozens of larger-scale vessels serving the Eastern Zhejiang Canal in Qing dynasty, not comparable to the hundreds of vessels in the Southern Song dynasty.
+Particularly in the late Qing dynasty, with the emergence of steamships and the Xiaoshan-Ningbo Railway, the Eastern Zhejiang Canal was gradually replaced.
+After the Chinese Communist Revolution, the Eastern Zhejiang Canal was renovated several times.
 The channels were dredged and new facilities were built to facilitate transportation and irrigation.

 At the end of the 20th century, due to the development of Ningbo port, the transportation cost increased, prompting the reconstruction of the Eastern Zhejiang Canal to be included on the political agenda.
 In 2009, the reconstruction of the Eastern Zhejiang Canal finished.

-Functions of the Canal
+Functions of the canal

 The Eastern Zhejiang Canal mainly functioned in four ways throughout its history: shipping, irrigation, the Caoyun system and water stations.

 Shipping

 Shipping has been an important function of the Eastern Zhejiang Canal.
 In ancient times, ships from Eastern Zhejiang always went to Hangzhou by way of the canal to avoid the fierce tide of Hangzhou Bay (杭州湾).
-During the Southern Song dynasty (1127－1279), the canal became a significant channel for foreign trade.
+During the Southern Song dynasty (1127–1279), the canal became a significant channel for foreign trade.
 Exported products like porcelain were transported to Ningbo first via the canal then would be shipped to foreign countries by the Silk Road.
 Meanwhile, products from Japan, Vietnam, Goryeo and other countries were also transported to the capital city Lin’an from the canal.
 Foreign envoys always landed in Ningbo, then travelled to Lin’an via the canal.
 In the Ming dynasty (1368–1644), Ningbo was the only port receiving Japanese tributary ships, the tribute then transported to the capital city by the canal.
 Besides official trades, shipping for civil use was also developed along the canal.
 At the end of the 1950s, short-distance shipping still thrived.
 The canal's shipping function was largely replaced by the 1980s with the improvement of road conditions.